isaac-remarq/EEG_Emotion_Prediction/README.md

 ## Overview

-This is a beginner project with the objecitve of learning Tensorflow and Scikit-learn using a tutotial, the project analyzes EEG data to predict emotional states during movie scenes using a TensorFlow neural network.
+This is a beginner project with the objecitve of learning Tensorflow and Scikit-learn using a tutorial, the project analyzes EEG data to predict emotional states during movie scenes using a TensorFlow neural network.
 The tutorial source can be found [here](https://www.youtube.com/watch?v=IAQdqaoHrfE).

 ## Dataset